filipdutescu/modern-cpp-template/README.md

 ````

 > ***Note:*** *The custom ```CMAKE_INSTALL_PREFIX``` can be omitted if you wish to install in [the default install location](https://cmake.org/cmake/help/latest/module/GNUInstallDirs.html).*

+More options that you can set for the project can be found in the [`cmake/StandardSettings.cmake` file](cmake/StandardSettings.cmake).
+For certain options additional configuration may be needed in their respective `*.cmake` files (i.e. Conan needs the `CONAN_REQUIRES` and might need the `CONAN_OPTIONS` to be setup for it work correctly; the two are set in the [`cmake/Conan.cmake` file](cmake/Conan.cmake)).

 ## Running the tests